 Basis adjustment strategies at a donor/settlor's death are discussed in paragraph a below.
 The balance of this Item discusses basis adjustment strategies for beneficiaries of trusts.
 The concept is to cause estate inclusion for the donor or beneficiary (for example, possibly the surviving spouse) if that individual has no estate tax concerns (which might occur, for example, because of indexing of the federal estate tax exclusion amount over the individual's subsequent lifetime).
-The assets would then receive a basis adjustment at the individual's death under §1014(b).
+The assets would then receive a basis adjustment at the individual's death under \$1014(b).

-a.
+- a.
 Preserving Basis Adjustment Upon Death of Donor/Settlor.
 For a detailed discussion of basis adjustment planning for donors, see Item 10 of the Hot Topics and Current Developments Summary (December 2013) found here and available at www.Bessemer.com/Advisor.
-Primary strategies include the following:
+Primary strategies include the following: - Repurchase from a grantor trust of appreciated assets for cash or other high basis property by the donor; - Independent third party exercise of authority to grant the donor a testamentary limited power of appointment, which would cause estate inclusion under §\$2036(a)(2) and 2038 and result in a basis adjustment under §1014(b)(9); (however contingent powers create issues as to whether the §2036(a)(2) is triggered even if the contingency has not occurred that triggers the power-- see Rev. Rul.
+73-21, 1073-1 C.B.
+405 (decedent's reserved power to name a successor trustee including himself upon the death, resignation or removal of the trustee triggered inclusion under §2036(a)(2) even though a vacancy had not occurred by the time of the decedent's death); Estate of Farrel v.
+U.S., 553 F.2d 637 (Ct.
+Cl.
+1977); but see Estate of Kasch v.
+Commissioner, 30 T.C.
+102 (1958) (contingent power to determine who enjoys property or the income from property is not subject to §2036(a)(2), based on an interpretation of the predecessor statute in the 1939 Code); - Donor use of the property in some way that would reflect an implied agreement of retained enjoyment to cause estate inclusion under §2036 (such as using property without paying adequate rent); - If the donor is a discretionary beneficiary of the trust, move the trust situs to a state that does not have domestic asset protection provisions; or

-- Repurchase from a grantor trust of appreciated assets for cash or other high basis property by the donor; - Independent third party exercise of authority to grant the donor a testamentary limited power of appointment, which would cause estate inclusion under \$\$2036(a)(2) and 2038 and result in a basis adjustment under \$1014(b)(9); - Donor use of the property in some way that would reflect an implied agreement of retained enjoyment to cause estate inclusion under §2036 (such as using property without paying adequate rent); or - If the donor is a discretionary beneficiary of the trust, move to the trust situs to a state that does not have domestic asset protection provisions. - b.
+- Selling loss assets to a grantor trust to avoid a step-down in basis at the grantor's death (because the loss assets would not be owned by the grantor at death). - b.
 GST Impact.
-Basis adjustment planning considerations for trusts is important particularly for GST-exempt trusts.
+Basis adjustment planning considerations for trusts are important particularly for GST-exempt trusts.
 For non-exempt trusts, if a taxable termination occurs at a beneficiary's death (for example, when the last non-skip person dies), a GST tax is imposed and a basis adjustment is allowed as long as the taxable termination is occurring as a result of the death of an individual. §2654(a)(2).
-See Item 23.h.